Moore Stephens

 • Companies must continue to file their returns as usual

-Important point on capital gains
+Important point about the capital gains deduction

-• From January 1ᵉʳ to June 24, 2024
+• From January 1st to June 24, 2024

 • June 25 to December 31, 2024